alexchilton1/7MU011-Reactive-Sound-Installation/README.md

 long duration, distance, ctsValue, psrValue, joyValue, FirstSensor, SecondSensor, ThirdSensor, FourthSensor, FifthSensor;
 ```
-From here, a simple case of starting the serial monitor and specifying the pinModes from the sensors.
-In the loop, stating what the different groups do and making sure they print and at what interval.
-Finally its a case of stating what the each group actually does.
+From here, a simple case of starting the serial monitor and specifying the pinModes for the sensors.
+In the loop, stating what the different groups do, making sure they print and at what interval.
+Finally it is a case of stating what each group actually does.
 ```
 void SonarSensor(int trigPin, int echoPin) {
     digitalWrite(trigPin, LOW);